-The results of this work are of interest to researchers in the field of cultural heritage and archaeology interested by the use of SEM-EDS micro-nanoanalysis to achieve detailed, precise and accurate quantitative data of ultrathin fragments and objects.
-The presented Monte Carlo-based approach is a general, consistent and accurate strategy applicable whenever the ultrathin size of the investigated specimen is comparable or less than the volume of the electron scattering, say of the micron size.
-In the field of cultural heritage and archaeology, this is often the case of, for instance, ultrathin pigment layers, alteration and contamination layers, oxidized metal surfaces, superficial protective treatments, micro- and nanometric dishomogeneity.
+The results of this study are of interest to researchers in the field of cultural heritage and archaeology because of the potential for using SEM-EDS micro-nanoanalysis to obtain detailed, precise and accurate quantitative data from ultrathin fragments and objects.
+The presented Monte Carlo-based approach is a general, consistent and accurate strategy applicable whenever the ultrathin size of the investigated specimen is comparable to or less than the volume of the electron scattering, for example, of micron size.
+In the field of cultural heritage and archaeology, this is often the case, for instance, in ultrathin pigment layers, alteration and contamination layers, oxidised metal surfaces, superficial protective treatments and micro- and nanometric dishomogeneity.

-In section 2 the physics implemented in the Monte Carlo model is introduced, together with the specific SEM-EDS settings used in this work.
-In section 3 the results of the Monte Carlo investigation of two relevant case studies (ultrathin glass fragments and metal layers) are presented and discussed.
+In section 2, the physics of the Monte Carlo model is introduced together with the specific SEM-EDS settings used in this study.
+In section 3, the results of the Monte Carlo investigation of two relevant case studies (ultrathin glass fragments and metal layers) are presented and discussed.

 Monte Carlo Model

-SEM Monte Carlo method is an efficient solution to deal with detailed study of the scattering of electrons and the generation, absorption and ﬂuorescence of X-rays in different kind of materials.
-This method was here employed to model the generation and transport of electrons, and the generation and transport of continuum [15-18] and characteristic X-ray photons, further taking into account secondary fluorescence, into ultrathin structures, and to model a realistic EDS X-ray detector, with the aim to achieve an optimized and accurate quantitative SEM-EDS X-ray microanalysis.
-The trajectories of electrons are modelled taking into account the elastic scattering and a continuous energy loss (continuous slowing down approximation) [19].
-The Mott cross section of Czyzewski and co-workers [20], the Mott scattering cross section of Jablonski and co-workers [21] and a basic screened Rutherford model [22] were considered for the elastic scattering.
-The energy loss was modelled through an empirical modification of the Bethe equation for energy loss (Joy-Luo expression [23]).
-The expression of Bote and Salvat [24] was employed for the ionization cross-section.
-The mass absorption coefficients are those of Chantler and co-workers [25], whereas the fluorescence yields are tabulated experimental values [26].
+The SEM Monte Carlo method is an efficient solution for dealing with a detailed study of the scattering of electrons and the generation, absorption and ﬂuorescence of X-rays in different kinds of material.
+This method was employed here to model the generation and transport of electrons and the generation and transport of continuum [15]-[18] and characteristic X-ray photons, also considering secondary fluorescence, in ultrathin structures and to model a realistic EDS X-ray detector, with the aim of achieving an optimised and accurate quantitative SEM-EDS X-ray microanalysis.
+The trajectories of electrons were modelled taking into account elastic scattering and continuous energy loss (continuous slowing down approximation) [19].
+Czyzewski et al.’s Mott cross section [20], Jablonski et al.’s Mott scattering cross section [21] and a basic screened Rutherford model [22] were considered for the elastic scattering.
+Energy loss was modelled through an empirical modification of the Bethe equation for energy loss (Joy–Luo expression [23]), and the Bote and Salvat expression [24] was employed for the ionisation cross section.
+The mass absorption coefficients are those of Chantler et al. [25], whereas the fluorescence yields are tabulated experimental values [26].

-The physics of X-ray secondary fluorescence generation is modelled by propagating the emitted primary, Bremsstrahlung and characteristic, X-ray photons from the generation point in a random direction (from a uniform distribution) for a distance computed by the mean free path for photoionization, until the absorption by photoionization, or exiting the material [27].
-In the case of a photoionization event, relaxation follows with the related probabilities of characteristic X-rays emissions.
+The physics of X-ray secondary fluorescence generation is modelled by propagating the emitted primary, Bremsstrahlung and characteristic X-ray photons from the generation point in a random direction (from a uniform distribution) for a distance computed by the mean free path for photoionisation, until absorption by photoionisation, or until they exit the material [27].
+In the case of a photoionisation event, relaxation follows with the related probabilities of characteristic X-ray emissions.

 The electron beam was modelled with a Gaussian profile and focussed onto three-dimensional models of the glass and metal fragments.
-The EDS spectra were obtained simulating a realistic Si(Li) EDS detector, with a Moxtek AP 3.3 ultrathin polymer window, a resolution of 130 eV (FWHM at Mn Kα), a sample-to-detector distance of 45 mm and an elevation angle of 40°, which are typical figures in SEM-EDS microanalysis.
-After the spectra generation, the background was subtracted, the intensities of the characteristic peaks were integrated and the resulting values analysed versus the fragments sizes, beam energy, position of the electron beam with respect to the fragment edges, and orientation of the long axis of the fragment with respect to the detector position (azimuthal angle).
-Specimen coating by conductive layers were not taken into account.
+The EDS spectra were obtained simulating a realistic Si(Li) EDS detector, with a Moxtek AP 3.3 ultrathin polymer window, a resolution of 130 eV (FWHM at Mn Kα), a sample-to-detector distance of 45 mm and an elevation angle of 40°, which are typical measurements in SEM-EDS microanalysis.
+After the spectra generation, the background was subtracted, the intensities of the characteristic peaks were integrated and the resulting values analysed against fragment size, beam energy, position of the electron beam with respect to the fragment edges and orientation of the long axis of the fragment with respect to the detector position (azimuthal angle).
+Specimen coating by conductive layers were not considered.

 results and discussion